slint-ui/slint/api/sixtyfps-node/README.md

 ### Instantiating a component

 The exported component is exposed as a type constructor.
-The type constructor takes as parametter an object which allow to initialize the value of public properties or callbacks.
+The type constructor takes as parameter an object which allow to initialize the value of public properties or callbacks.

 ```js